 You should be extremely proud of yourself and your team if you managed to reach a point of maturity that allows you to look up to achieving the final couple of levels of the KMM.
 They are focused on building a robust process and ensuring long-term organizational survivability.

-With respect to visualization, the last step you can take is to visualize fixed teams and floating workers (shared resources) across aggregated services.
+The last step you can take is to visualize fixed teams and floating workers (shared resources) across aggregated services with respect to visualization.

-On these levels, there’s nothing more to do regarding limiting WIP, so you can be confident that you’ve mastered them at this point of maturity.
+There’s nothing more to do on these levels regarding limiting WIP, so you can be confident that you’ve mastered them at this point of maturity.

-What’s left is to utilize hybrid fixed service teams together with a flexible labor pool and align strategy and capability.
+What’s left is utilizing hybrid fixed-service teams and a flexible labor pool and aligning strategy and capability.